RedGuff/Important-messages-Colorisations-2-/README.md

 BUG of C++:
-This principle DO NOT work with clog!
+This principle DO NOT work with clog with GNU/Linux!